AttackOnJasper/University-notes/notes/aws/aws.md

 		* Check `Grant Read Permissions on Bucket` so that CloudFront can use the OAI to access the files in the bucket

+## Cross Account Sharing
+* 3 ways
+	1. Bucket policy && IAM (Programmatic Access)
+	1. Bucket ACL (Programmatic Access)
+	1. IAM Role (Programmatic & Console Access)

+## CRR (Cross Region Replication)
+* A way to auto replicate objects across or within region(s)
+* Prereq
+	* **Versioning** need to be enabled on both source & destination buckets
+* Features
+	* Existing files would not be replicated automatically; subsequent updated files would be replicated
+	* Deleting versions would not be replicated
+* Use cases
+	* Disaster Recovery

+## Management
+1. COPY
+	- `aws s3 cp file s3://{bucket-name}`
+1. List
+	- show buckets: `aws s3 ls`
+	- show bucket's objects: `aws s3 ls {bucket-name}`
+1. Move
+	- `aws s3 mv file s3://{bucket-name}`
+1. Sync
+	- upload updated files to S3: `aws s3 sync . s3://{bucket-name}`
+	- download updated files from S3 to local: `aws s3 sync s3://{bucket-name} .`

+## Multipart Download
+* Can use 'Range' HTTP header in a GET request to download the specified range bytes of an object
+* Able to establish concurrent connections to fetch different parts from the same object

 ## Multipart Upload
+- Features
+	1. Upload files > 5 GB
+		- The largest object that can be uploaded in a single PUT is 5 GB
+		- S3 object can be up to 5 TB
+	1. Parallel upload of a single large object
+	1. File can be divided into up to 10,000 parts
+	1. All parts must be at least 5 MB (except the final part)
+		- part in general should be from 5 - 100 MB
+	1. Parts can be overridden by specifying a new upload with the same part number
+	1. Auto-Abort
+		- Can specify bucket lifecycle policy to auto abort uploads after a period of time
+- Steps
+	1. Prepare - break data into pieces
+		- `CreateMultipartUpload` API
+	1. Move pieces
+		- `UploadPart`
+	1. Combine pieces into the object
+		- `CompleteMultipartUpload`
 * Benefits
 	1. Can begin upload before knowing the final object size
 	1. Quick recovery from network issues